mauudev/message_bus/README.md

 # Message Bus

 A simple Python library that provides an implementation of a message bus.
-It allows you to register handlers and dependencies and execute them based on incoming messages simulating communication under CQRS + Event Driven architectures.
+It allows you to register commands, events, handlers, their dependencies and execute them based on incoming messages simulating communication under CQRS + Event Driven architectures.

 ## Features